Who are we?

 - Directing you to use self-help

-- Workshops delivered at school to small groups of children or young people as a one-off session
+- Workshops delivered online or at school to small groups of children or young people as a one-off session

 - Groups delivered at school or in the community with children or young people as a number of sessions

-- Face-to-face sessions with a Practitioner within a school or community setting (one to six sessions).
+- One-to-one sessions with a Practitioner within a school or community setting (one to six sessions).

 Our service has created a range of online workshops to be completed from the comfort of your own home.
 These workshops are designed to provide children/young people and their families with the oppertunity to learn new stratagies to help manage a variety of emotional wellbeing concerns.